HerRA17/Chat-App/README.md

 * [Credits](#credentials)
 ## Overview
 Chat App an App for mobile devices that will provide users a chat interface and options to share images and their location (similar to Whats App or Telegram per se).
-A short video to demonstrate how it works:
+Here are some screenshots to demonstrate how the app looks like:
-<video src="./assets/images%20&%20videos/final-version.MP4" width=180></video>

 ## How To Run
 Prerequisites: